 Keep in mind that although kids could help with this project, all cutting should be done by an adult.

 The stores offer many different colors and sizes of plastic bins for storage and other uses.
-Deciding on which bin to purchase—that is, if you don't already have one at home—can be confusing.
+Deciding on which bin to purchase—if you don't already have one at home—can be confusing.
 However, when you are looking down the aisles of possibilities, keep these things in mind: